-By specifying XLR, a brand is sending out a clear message that its microphones are intended for professional users.
-It can be found on every type of high-end microphone from condenser and dynamic to ribbon.
-There's even a mini XLR connector for use on discrete, wireless microphone beltpacks and small field recorders.
+By specifying XLR, a brand is sending out a clear message that its microphones are intended for some serious use by those who want only the very best.
+It can be found on every type of high-end microphone from condenser and dynamic to ribbon, and there's even a mini XLR connector for use on discrete, wireless microphone beltpacks and small field recorders.

 In this buyer's guide we're going to explore the benefits of XLR in a little more detail, examine which type of XLR-equipped mic is best for you and recommend our nine favourite microphones that feature XLR connectors.

-We've included some expert buying advice at the bottom of this guide.
-Click the 'buying advice' button above to go there.
-If you'd rather just get straight to the products, then keep scrolling.
+We've included some expert buying advice at the bottom of this guide, so if you’d like to read more about the best XLR microphones, that’s the place to be.
+If you’d rather get straight to the products, then keep scrolling - you’re nearly there.

 Best XLR microphones: Our top picks

+If you’d rather go down the route of condenser microphones but still want to get great value for money, our suggestion is that you buy an Aston Spirit.
 The Spirit is a fantastic sounding microphone with all the bells and whistles, including switchable polar patterns, a pad and a low cut filter.
-It certainly gets our vote.

 Best XLR microphones: Product guide